Let’s Talk Human Skills

 How do employees build genuine workplace relationships?
 Where does it all start?

+It starts with a willingness to want to connect with your coworkers.
 Six years ago, I used to manage someone who didn’t want to talk about her work.
 She was rude, didn’t engage in conversation with others and made it quite clear how she felt about our team.
 Whenever I’d address the way she showed up to work, she’d say, “I don’t come to work to make friends, Hayley”.
 I'd feel sad hearing this because why would you pay the least attention to the people you spend the most time with?

 Once you’re willing to connect with your coworkers, it comes down to things like: taking an interest in a project someone is working on, inviting someone to a coffee catch up, sparking engaging conversations, sharing your mistakes and learnings, mentoring someone more junior, or seeking mentorship from someone more senior.